CubertCoin/cubertcoin/employee-handbook/README.md

 The Cubert Coin roadmap follows a corporate career ladder.

+Every promotion reflects a new stage in the growth of the project and the Corporate Survivors movement.

 ### Intern

-- Built the identity.
+- Learning the culture.
-- Filed the paperwork.
+- Building the foundation.
-- Survived onboarding.
+- Surviving onboarding.

 ### Analyst

-- Liquidity secured.
-- Community expanding.
-- Corporate operations underway.
+- Contributing to daily operations.
+- Supporting community growth.
+- Keeping the cubicles running.

 ### Senior Analyst

-- Strategic partnerships.
-- Expanded ecosystem.
+- Driving expansion.
-- Department growth.
+- Building partnerships.
+- Supporting ecosystem development.

 ### Manager

-- Community initiatives.
+- Leading initiatives.
-- Governance preparation.
-- New utilities.
+- Coordinating teams.
+- Preparing the organization for scale.

 ### Director

-- Global expansion.
+- Shaping strategy.
-- Corporate Survivor adoption.
+- Expanding the Corporate Survivors movement.
-- Strategic leadership.
+- Driving long-term growth.

 ### Executive

-- The cubicle goes public.
+- Responsible for the future of the organization.
+- Has attended meetings about meetings.
 - IPO vibes.

 ## Corporate Notice